Print full article

 Sickle cell is a disease that is inherited and may occur as a trait (you carry one from one of your parents) or as the disease (you carry two mutated genes, one from each of your parents).
 The trait usually causes little or no problem but can continue to be passed on to your children.
 The disease may cause significant health problems, called 'crises', throughout life.

 A crisis is a painful condition brought on by lack of oxygen in the red blood cells, causing them to change shape.
 They become hypoxic, and shaped like a sickle, thus the name of the disease.
-Infection, , or change in altitude are among the events that can cause a crisis.
+Infection, , or change in altitude are some situations that can cause a crisis.

 Haemoglobin in the red blood cells carries oxygen to all parts of the body.
 In sickle cell anaemia, haemoglobin becomes insoluble, and the red blood cells can become rigid, pointy and sticky.
 They can then clog blood vessels, causing pain and damage.
 A low red blood cell count also may occur due to the destruction of these cells (haemolytic anaemia).
 Body organs most likely to be severely affected include the spleen, kidneys and .
 The eyes and top of the femur (thigh bone) are also at risk because there are few arteries in these areas.

 The sickle cell abnormality is found predominantly in people of African ancestry but may also be found in those who can trace their roots to the Mediterranean area, South and Central America, the Middle East, India and the Caribbean.

 A screen for this condition may include several tests: a haemoglobin electrophoresis to identify the specific types of haemoglobin present, measurement of haemoglobin A2 and F (adult and fetal), a full blood count (FBC) to detect anaemia, and a reticulocyte count.